 Take the Downtown Line from Bayfront MRT to Bugis MRT Station and explore the colorful area around Haji Lane, Arab Street, and Muscat Street.
 You’ll find plenty of cute boutique shops, hipster cafes, beautiful street art, and charming mosques like the Sultan Mosque.
 Besides if you’re hungry, this area is great to grab a delicious lunch or enjoy a coffee.

-Prices: Between $1-3/€0.8-2.50 per person for a single-way MRT ticket (4-minute ride)
+PRICES: Between $1-3/€0.8-2.50 per person for a single-way MRT ticket (4-minute ride)

-Favorite place to go: Limaa a small, pleasant spot located in Haji Lane, vegetarian/vegan-friendly food, healthy juices, and delicious smoothie bowls
+PLACE TO GO: Limaa a small, pleasant spot located in Haji Lane, vegetarian/vegan-friendly food, healthy juices, and delicious smoothie bowls

-Extra tip: be sure to avoid the area on Sundays as most places are closed
+TIP: be sure to avoid the area on Sundays as most places are closed

 Visit Little India

-After Haji Lane, you walk in 15 minutes to Little India, which is a vibrant neighborhood filled with colorful houses, traditional eateries, and small jewelry shops.
-Be sure to visit the Sri Veeramakaliamman Temple, one of the oldest Hindu temples in Singapore, and located right in the heart of Little India.
+After Haji Lane, you walk 15 minutes to Little India, which is a vibrant neighborhood filled with colorful houses, traditional eateries, and small jewelry shops.
+Be sure to visit the Sri Veeramakaliamman Temple, one of the oldest Hindu temples in Singapore, located right in the heart of Little India.

-Location: Little India
+LOCATION: Little India

-Wander around Clarke Quay with sunset
+Wander around Clarke Quay with the sunset

 Take the North-East Line from Little India MRT to Clarke Quay MRT Station and wander around Clarke Quay, a lively neighborhood along the River and the perfect place to end your first day in Singapore.
 From here you have marvelous sunset views and countless restaurants, bars, and clubs to stick around for dinner.

-Prices: Between $ 1-3 per person for a single-way MRT ticket (4-minute ride)
+PRICES: Between $ 1-3 per person for a single-way MRT ticket (4-minute ride)